-Augment Code Alternative
+Augment Code Alternatives in 2026

 Your completions are gone.
 Ours run on your machine.